 - 24.1 A notice of motion must be in writing on a form provided by the CEO, signed by the Councillor and be lodged with or sent to the CEO by the agenda cut-off time, to allow sufficient time for the CEO to include the notice of motion in the agenda papers for the meeting.
-The notice of motion must be limited to the motion proposed to be moved and must not include a preamble or commentary. - 24.2 The CEO may reject any notice of motion which: - 24.2.1 is vague or unclear in intention; - 24.2.2 is beyond Council's power to consider; or - 24.2.3 if passed, would result in Council otherwise acting invalidly;
+The notice of motion must include the proposed motion followed by an explanation of up to 100 words. - 24.2 The CEO may reject any notice of motion which: - 24.2.1 is vague or unclear in intention; - 24.2.2 is beyond Council's power to consider; - 24.2.3 if passed, would result in Council otherwise acting invalidly; or - 24.2.4 is potentially libellous, indecent; abusive, offensive, trivial or objectionable in language or substance.